smiletrl/algorithm/README.md

 This holds algorithms I practiced in programming, mainly for problems at https://leetcode.com.

-Runtime for most of these solutions beat over 85% Go solutions at the moment submission was accepted.
+Runtime for most solutions beats over 85% Go solutions at the moment submission was accepted.

 # Structure